-Dealers that sell receivables to CNH Industrial Capital America under their current retail agreements are responsible for verifying insurance coverage on the equipment at the time the receivable is originated.
+Dealers that sell receivables to CNH Capital under their current retail agreements are responsible for verifying insurance coverage on the equipment at the time the receivable is originated.
 If a dealer fails to verify insurance coverage and the obligor did not obtain insurance coverage at the time the receivable was originated, the dealer will be responsible for any resulting loss.

-At the time the receivable is originated, CNH Industrial Capital America allows a customer's physical damage insurance and credit life insurance to be financed under the receivable.
+At the time the receivable is originated, CNH Capital allows a customer's physical damage insurance to be financed under the receivable.